dotnet/docs-maui/docs/fundamentals/single-project.md

 </ItemGroup>
 ```

-In this example, `<MauiImage Include="Resources\Images\**\*" />` specifies that any files in the _Resources\Images_ folder, or any child folders of the _Images_ folder, will be used as source images from which images of the required resolution are generated for each platform.
+In this example, the double wildcard character ('**') specifies that the _Images_ folder can contain child folders.
+Therefore, `<MauiImage Include="Resources\Images\**\*" />` specifies that any files in the _Resources\Images_ folder, or any child folders of the _Images_ folder, will be used as source images from which images of the required resolution are generated for each platform.

 Platform-specific resources will override their shared resource counterparts.
-For example, if you have an Android-specific file located at _Platforms\Android\Resources\drawable-xhdpi\logo.png_, and you also provide a shared _Resources\Images\logo.svg_ file, the Scalable Vector Graphics (SVG) file will be used to generate the required Android images, except for the XHDPI image that already exists as a platform-specific image.
+For example, if you have an Android-specific image located at _Platforms\Android\Resources\drawable-xhdpi\logo.png_, and you also provide a shared _Resources\Images\logo.svg_ image, the Scalable Vector Graphics (SVG) file will be used to generate the required Android images, except for the XHDPI image that already exists as a platform-specific image.

 ### App icons

 An app icon can be added to your app project by dragging an image into the _Resources\Images_ folder of the project, and setting the build action of the icon to **MauiIcon** in the **Properties** window.
-This creates a corresponding entry in the .csproj file for your project:
+This creates a corresponding entry in your project file:

 ```xml
 <MauiIcon Include="Resources\Images\appicon.png" />
 ```

 At build time, the app icon is resized to the correct sizes for the target platform and device.
 The resized app icons are then added to your app package.
-App icons are resized to multiple resolutions, because they have multiple purposes, including being used to represent the app on the device, and in the app store.
+App icons are resized to multiple resolutions because they have multiple uses, including being used to represent the app on the device, and in the app store.

 <!-- For more information, see [App icons](~/user-interface/app-icons.md). -->

 ### Images

 Images can be added to your app project by dragging them to the _Resources\Images_ folder of your project, and setting their build action to **MauiImage** in the **Properties** window.
-This creates a corresponding entry per image in the .csproj file for your project:
+This creates a corresponding entry per image in your project file:

 ```xml
 <MauiImage Include="Resources\Images\logo.jpg" />